Richard Clarke Cabot

 Rings more or less similar to this I have found in three cases of pernicious anemia, three of lead poisoning, and one of lymphatic leukemia.
 For the most part they are stained red…Cabot 1903

 Strong advocate for patient-centered approach to patient care and history taking.
 In 1905 established the first hospital social service department in the United States at Massachusetts General Hospital.
 He initiated home visits to gain information to facilitate a more efficient and holistic provision of medical care, his work was not funded by the hospital, so paid for social workers out of his own pocket

-- Held the firm belief that clinical diagnosis and laboratory diagnosis should be used in close sequence, rather than treating them as separate entities.
+Cabot held the firm belief that clinical diagnosis and laboratory diagnosis should be used in close sequence, rather than treating them as separate entities.

-- Wrote a controversial paper in 1912 in which he stated there were “a goodly number of ‘classic’ time-honoured mistakes in diagnosis” having examined autopsy reports of 3000 cases.
+He wrote a controversial paper in 1912 in which he stated there were “a goodly number of ‘classic’ time-honoured mistakes in diagnosis” having examined autopsy reports of 3000 cases.